Miscellanea¶

 to time travel.

-Usage of timezone.now()
+Usage of timezone.now() is highly discouraged.

 Current contest mechanism¶